 Use the 3 free point of view graphic organizers below to make your lesson planning easier.
 Each of the graphic organizers addresses a different aspect of point of view; whether you are using a fiction or nonfiction text, you'll find a graphic organizer that works for your 3rd, 4th, or 5th grade classroom.

-Download all the graphic organizers below for free using the link near the bottom of the page.
+Download a pdf version of all the graphic organizers below for free using the link near the bottom of the page.

 Looking for other resources that can be used with any text?
 Check out these 11 reading response ideas for any fiction text or any nonfiction text.